espocrm/documentation/administration/layout-manager.md

 The main layout for the detail view and the edit view.
 It defines panels, rows and cells.
 Cells contain fields.

-The row can contain two cells or one cell that is expanded to the full width of the row.
-To add the row with an expanded cell you need to add the new row and click on a minus sign on any cell.
+The row can contain 1, 2, 3 or 4 cells.
+To add a row with single cell, you need to add a new row and click on a minus sign on any cell.

 ![Detail](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/layout-manager/detail.png)